-Charles Clark joined the Ducks in January 2017 as cornerbacks coach on Willie Taggart’s staff.
+Donte Williams joined the Ducks in January 2018 as the outside linebackers coach on Mario Cristobal’s staff.

 Williams comes to Cristobal’s staff after spending last season at Nebraska where he coached cornerbacks and sub-package specialists (nickels and dimes), while also being involved in the pass defense coordination.
 Before his season at Nebraska, Williams served as the cornerbacks coach at Arizona during the 2016 season where he was credited for energizing the Wildcats’ recruiting efforts.